kaushikdevs/project-analyzer/README.md

 ## How It Works

-1. **Analyze Project:** Projalyze scans the project’s files and extracts necessary information.
+1. **Analyze Project:** project-analyzers scans the project’s files and extracts necessary information.
 2. **Generate PDF:** All extracted data is compiled into a structured and readable PDF report.

 ---